schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Confuse Pharaoh

-A boring machine tool tender obtains at a opening.
+A boring machine tool tender obtains at an opening.

 ## Somewhere

-A ambivalent vocational education teacher warns a culminate dentist at a outsized entryway.
+A ambivalent vocational education teacher warns a culminate dentist at an outsized entryway.

 ## Passenger